KanishkKa1/Kanishkka1/README.md

 - 🌱 I’m currently learning React and node.js
 - 👯 I’m looking to collaborate on new projects.
-- 📫 How to reach me: mail-id (agarwalkanishk12345@gmail.com)
 - 😄 Pronouns: He/him
 - 🤙 want to learn more skills